Email Marketing Summit Australia Virtual Event

 Don’t start off on the wrong foot by bombarding people with sales tactics filled with buzzwords like “double your income”, “fast cash”, “free offer” or “$$$”.
 Start with a welcome email to help build up the relationship over time.
 Treat your new subscriber like they’re a new acquaintance that you want to charm.

 It’s important to monitor how many emails you send to subscribers.
 Avoid sending more than one email a day – if you start sending multiple emails per day it will annoy your readers and look unprofessional.
 Not only will this lead people to unsubscribe but it can also harm your reputation and deliverability.
-Sending too many emails can make email filters think you’re a spammer and they will automatically send your emails to the spam box.
+Sending too many emails can make email filters think you’re a spammer and they may automatically send your emails to the spam box.

 Silence is almost as damning as spamming a subscriber.
 Customers will not jump at your offer if it’s the first time they have heard from you in months.
 Many businesses’ marketing campaigns have failed because of inconsistencies in their emailing.
 If, for special circumstances, you go off the grid, make sure you ease your customers back into your contact.